MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ---
 # C++ conformance improvements in Visual Studio

 Microsoft C++ makes conformance improvements and bug fixes in every release.
 This article lists the improvements by major release, then by version.
 It also lists major bug fixes by version.
+To jump directly to the changes for a specific version, use the **In this article** list.

 ::: moniker range=">=vs-2019"

-## C++ conformance improvements in Visual Studio 2019 versions 16.0 and [16.1](#improvements_161)

-## <a name="improvements_160"></a> Improvements in Visual Studio 2019 RTW (16.0)
+## <a name="improvements_160"></a> Improvements in Visual Studio 2019 RTW (version 16.0)

 Visual Studio 2019 RTW contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C++ compiler (MSVC).